ray-project/enhancements/reps/2023-12-14-virtual-cluster.md

   map<string, double> flexible_resource_max

   // == Fixed size resources ==
-  // Fixed sized resources to request, e.g. {"GPU": 4}.
+  // Fixed sized virtual nodes to request, e.g. {"GPU": 4}.
-  // These resources are part of the min resources
+  // These virtual node resources are part of the min resources
+  // together with flexible_resource_min
   // that will be atomically reserved when the
   // virtual cluster is created. repeated FixedSizeNodes fixed_size_nodes